-5.4.1.4.0 Introduction
+6.4.1.4.0 Introduction

-The Delete Request primitive for the <mgmtObj> Resource, as described in [Y.oneM2M.SLCP], shall be mapped to technology specific requests that delete the corresponding OMA DM Management Objects.
-Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 6.3 should be deleted.
+The Delete Request primitive for the <mgmtObj> Resource, as described in [ITU-T Y.oneM2M.SLCP], shall be mapped to technology specific requests that delete the corresponding OMA DM Management Objects.
+Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 7.3 should be deleted.
 Deleting OMA DM Management Object can be performed by the Protocol Command Delete in OMA DM 1.3 and DELETE in OMA DM 2.0.

 Receiving Delete Request primitive does not imply that the corresponding technology specific data model objects shall be always deleted.
 They may not be deleted if the technology specific data model objects are used by entities such as the Device Management Server.